yukukotani/eslint-plugin-chakra-ui/docs/rules/props-shorthand.md

 ### noShorthand

 By default, this rule enforces using shorthand.
-If `noShorthand` is true, non-shorthand is preferred.
+If `noShorthand` is true, non-shorthand is enforced.